 The easiest way fresh grads can jump from school to the “real world” of employment is through multilingual call center employment where diversity and inclusion are inculcated in the organizational culture.

-The Philippine multilingual voice service sector has been expecting an inflow of investments since early January this year after foreign businesses expressed intent in centralizing their contact center operations in the Philippines.
+The Philippine multilingual voice service sector has been experiencing an inflow of investments since early January 2014.
+In 2021, foreign businesses continue to express intent in centralizing their contact center operations in the Philippines.

 Owing the interest to the convenient geographic location of the country, businesses seeking to unify their outsourced services in one Asian hub choose the country instead of spreading operations across multiple regions.

 In addition to the location advantage, the Filipino’s neutral accent, bilingualism, multicultural society, and close affinity with Western cultures make the Philippines the most lucrative destination for multilingual call center services in Southeast Asia.
 These assets enable agents to familiarize themselves with the context and accent of their non-English-speaking customers while businesses are able to find native-speaking foreigners in the culturally diverse nation.